 The costs of supporting the various programs and other activities have been summarized on a functional basis in the statements of activities.
 The statement of functional expenses presents the natural classification detail of expenses by function.
 The financial statements report certain categories of expenses that are attributed to more than one program or supporting function.
 Therefore, expenses require allocation on a reasonable basis that is consistently applied.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.
-The expenses allocated include depreciation, interest, facilities operations and maintenance, insurance, and utilities expenses, which have been allocated among the educational program, institutional support, and fundraising categories based on the square footage of the space utilized by the different University departments.
-Certain employee benefits expenses have been allocated among the same categories based on the number of benefits- eligible employees in the different University departments.
+The expenses allocated include depreciation and amortization, interest, insurance, and facilities operations and maintenance (primarily maintenance salaries, contractual services, rent, utilities, and repairs and maintenance), which have been allocated among the educational program, institutional support, and fundraising categories based on the square footage of the space utilized by the different University departments.
+Certain employee benefits eligible employees in the different University departments.